philkleer/til_notes/notes/case-studies/2025-09-14-nicverso-ci-overhaul.md

 ### 2. Pre-commit & pre-push hooks
 - `.pre-commit-config.yaml` runs `Air`/`lintr` on staged files (**pre-commit**) and on diffs vs. default branch (**pre-push**) to keep the main branch clean without slowing developers.
+- it also runs a check of the virtual environment with `renv::status()` to be sure that the environment is in-tact

 ### 3. CI/CD with GitLab
 - Added a release CI/CD so that versions get released and the package can be loaded from different versions once code changes largely but old versions are still used in functioning products